vivekagr/AWS-SAA-C02-Course/README.md

 splitting the network into 4 different AZs.
 This allows for at least one subnet in each AZ, and one spare.
 Taking a /16 subnet and splitting it 16 ways will make each a /20.

+### Default VPC facts

+- regions can only have 1 default VPC and many custom VPCs
+- custom VPCs allow flexible network configuration, the default VPC has a fixed scheme
+- there's no limit to how many services use the default VPC
+- some services can behave oddly if the default VPC doesn't exist (better to not remove it)
+- default VPCs can be recreated

 ### Custom VPC